SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 only be brought into play at the character’s request.

 Contacts (R4)
-There is some sort of strange “force” that “watches over” and occasionally helps the character.
+There is some sort of strange "force" that "watches over" and occasionally helps the character.
 In many ways, this Advantage is not as useful in most adventure situations as the other versions of Contacts, but it can have dramatic effects on occasion.
 Some examples of this include a particularly powerful gamemaster